 Jordan Clarkson is probably the most famous active Asian basketball player in the NBA.
 He’s currently one of the most famous Asian Americans in professional sports.

 As part Filipino, Jordan Clarkson’s international NBA fans are so much more than his American fans.
 His Filipino blood garners him a huge following in the Philippines.
-He even got to play in the 2018 Asian Games and the FIBA World Cup Qualifiers for 2023.
+He even got to play in the 2018 Asian Games and the FIBA World Cup Qualifiers.

 The Filipino-American guard made his debut in the NBA when he got picked by the Los Angeles Lakers in the second round of the 2014 NBA draft.
 He played three seasons with the LA Lakers from 2014 to 2018.

 One of Clarkson’s best games as an NBA player was in 2015 when he scored 30 points and amassed 7 assists when the Los Angeles Lakers lost to the Oklahoma City Thunder.